Glen Echo (Ellabell, Georgia)

-Glen Echo is an historic plantation house near Ellabell, Georgia, United States.
+Glen Echo is a historic plantation house near Ellabell, Georgia, United States.
 The house was built circa 1773 and is an early example of Plantation Plain style.
 Records show that the land of Glen Echo Plantation was granted in the colonial era through a king's grant to a member of the Bird family.
 It was placed on the National Register of Historic Places in 1978.